dmsc/fastbasic/manual.md

 Atari Specific Functions
 ------------------------

-The following functions allows interacting to the Atari hardware to read controller and keyboard input and to program with Player/Missile graphics.
+The following functions allow
+interacting with the Atari hardware to read controller and keyboard input and to program with Player/Missile graphics.